Long Processes

 - cancel_flight(flight_result)

-No distributed transactions.
-No two-phase commit.
-Each step is independently recoverable.
+Workflow steps avoid distributed transactions and two-phase commit; each step is independently recoverable.

 Transactional Outbox Pattern